Actindo-AG/Documentation/ActindoWorkFlow/Operation/09_TrackWorkflowProcess.md

 The token status and content can be checked to monitor how data progress within a process and, if necessary, detect and solve any data type related issues.

 The *Tokens* tab displays the tokens being processed.
-A token is a container carrying any data needed to complete an action, which could be a number or a document for example.
+A token is a container carrying any data needed to complete an action, which could be a number or a business document for example.

 A process is started with a single token at the start place, which will be input in an action to be executed.
 In turn, an action can output several tokens, which will become inputs for subsequent actions.
 It is therefore possible that a place contains several tokens, for example, several delivery notes issued for different parts of a same order.
 Each token will then be processed separately, that means, that the subsequent actions will be executed once for each token available.